tolauwae/ars-factum/magic-items/poison.md

 While attuned to this needle you use it as a spellcasting focus, and the DC of any ability check made with it as a poisoner's kit is reduced by 2.

-## Orb of Remembering
-_Wondrous item (orb), uncommon (requires attunement)_

-This orbs works as a mental library.
-You can mentally write down anything in it.
-Reading and writing information takes as much time as with pen and paper.

-When you lose attunement to the orb, it loses everything that is written down in it.

 ## Petrified Dragon Blood Pearl
 _Wondrous item (stone), very rare_

-This small bead of dragon blood can replace one rare (or less) restorative component when creating an antidote for any poison.
+This small bead of dragon blood can replace one rare (or less) restorative component when creating an antidote for any poison without being destroyed.

+## Ring of Elder Root
+_Ring, rare (requires attunement)_

+This ring is made from roots of the ancient Elder tree.
+It can bestow upon its bearer powerful protections, but it also bears a heavy curse from the forest for violating its sacred trees.

+When you wear this ring, you gain the following benefits:
+- You gain advantage on all saving throws.
+- You become immune to all diseases.

+**Curse.** Once you put on this ring, you can't remove it unless you are targeted by the remove curse spell or similar magic.
+While wearing this ring, you gain the following detriments:
+- You have vulnerability against poison damage.
+- You cannot fall asleep in a forest, under a tree, or in the Feywild, except by magical means.

 ## Stone of Poison Detection
 _Wondrous item, common_